-Emissions for point sources can be compiled using a number of different data sources and techniques.
-For convenience, the point source data can be divided into three groups.
+Emissions from point sources can be compiled using a number of different data sources and techniques.
+For convenience, the point source data can be divided into three groups:

-- Regulated point sources such as those regulated under the Integrated Pollution Prevention and Control (IPPC) Directive regulatory regime and/or where there is a requirement for centralised annual emissions reporting (e.g. for E-PRTR/the Large Combustion Plant (LCP) Directive); - Point sources that are regulated but for which there are no annual emissions reporting requirements (e.g. E-PRTR does not cover all point source emissions as it uses emission thresholds, emissions below the specified threshold are not included); - 3.
+- Regulated point sources such as those regulated under the Industrial Emissions Directive (IED) regulatory regime and/or where there is a requirement for centralised annual emissions reporting (e.g. for E-PRTR facilities or large combustion plant (LCP) under the IED); - 2.
+Point sources that are regulated but for which there are no annual emissions reporting requirements (e.g. E-PRTR does not cover all point source emissions as it uses emission reporting thresholds, emissions below the specified threshold are not included); - 3.
 Point sources for sites or pollutants not reported or regulated.